How Often Should Baby Be Moving?

 Not feeling 10 movements in an hour doesn’t necessarily mean something is wrong.
 Baby might simply be sleeping, or he might be positioned in a way that you can’t feel him moving.
-But a lack of movement can indicate a problem that could lead to stillbirth, so your doctor will want to run some extra tests to check the health of baby — probably listening to her heartbeat with a Doppler stethoscope and maybe an ultrasound or non-stress test.
+But a lack of movement can indicate a problem that could lead to stillbirth, so your doctor will want to run some extra tests to check the health of baby — probably listening to his or her heartbeat with a Doppler stethoscope and maybe an ultrasound or non-stress test.